.entry-content .aw-definition-box .aw-term,

 The Invisible Nature of Borderline Abuse

-Maya was a driven architect in her mid-thirties when she first sat in my office in San Francisco, convinced she had no business being there.
+Grace was a driven architect in her mid-thirties when she first sat in my office in San Francisco, convinced she had no business being there.

 “My childhood was fine,” she insisted.
 “My mother was always there.
 She paid for college, went to every recital.
 What trauma?”

-But “fine” was the word she used to hide the truth: her mother’s love came with a price tag — emotional unpredictability, suffocating enmeshment, and a love so intense it was terrifying.
+But “fine” was the word she used to hide the truth: her mother’s love came with a price tag.
+Emotional unpredictability, suffocating enmeshment, and a love so intense it was terrifying.

 Borderline Personality Disorder doesn’t look like the textbook abuse many expect.
 The trauma isn’t always physical or overt.
 It lives in the unpredictable oscillation between idealization and devaluation, in the parent who’s both your savior and your tormentor, and in the emotional labor you were forced to do as a child to keep the peace.